 Profiteering of 145 per cent exposed in coronavirus rapid kits sold to ICMR

-New Delhi, Apr 27: A dispute in the Delhi High Court between the distributor and import of COVID-19 rapid testing kits, being shipped from China has revealed massive profiteering and over pricing in kits that were sold to the Indian Council of Medical Research (ICMR).
+New Delhi, Apr 27: A dispute in the Delhi High Court between the distributor and import of COVID-19 rapid testing kits, being shipped from China has revealed massive profiteering and over-pricing in kits that were sold to the Indian Council of Medical Research (ICMR).

-Justice Najmi Waziri, while observing that 61 per cent mark up on such kits is on the higher side, disallowed a 145 per cent mark cup from the landed price of Rs 245 crore to ICMR's purchase price of Rs 600 per test.
+Justice Najmi Waziri, while observing that 61 per cent mark up on such kits on the higher side, disallowed a 145 per cent mark up from the landed price of Rs 245 crore to ICMR's purchase price of Rs 600 per test.
 The court instead slashed the price for every kit by 33 per cent from Rs 600 to Rs 400 per test.

 Will return faulty antibody test kits to China, says Dr Harsh Vardhan